Print Connects; Digital Disappears

 I believe direct mail is more popular than ever.
 And that sensory, tactile aspect is the big reason.
 Today’s consumer spends all day looking at screens as thousands of marketing messages flicker past.
 There’s little incentive for the sender not to add another hundred thousand recipients in a digital effort.
 (How personal can it be when even they call it a “blitz.”)

 A printed direct mail piece is inherently personal.
-It was sent to YOU; the sender made a conscious effort to identify you as a potential prospect and spent money to find out for sure.
+It was sent to YOU; the sender attempted to identify you as a potential prospect and spent money to find out for sure.
 (It’s almost flattering.)

 Direct mail can be even more magical when still another sensory component is added.
 Perhaps it’s a video that plays within the printed brochure.
 Maybe the creative use of scratch-and-sniff can engage the nose.
 Add a promo item to multiply the impact.
 (How about a distinctive bottle opener with your logo, or an edible delicacy to engage still another sense: taste!
 The possibilities (and the potential) are endless.